MicrosoftDocs/customer-insights/ci-docs/audience-insights/data-unification-b2b.md

   - customerInsights
 ---

-# Business data unification overview
+# Business accounts (B-to-B) data unification overview

 After [setting up the data sources](data-sources.md), you can unify the data.
 The data unification process lets you unify contacts for an account.
 Contacts are also unified across accounts.

-The data unification process lets you unify once-disparate data sources into a single master dataset that provides a unified view of your customers.
-You must unify accounts first, then your contacts.
+Unification in Customer Insights enables your customers' data from disparate systems to be combined, matched, and merged into a single view of the customer.
+After unifying accounts, unify contacts to create a unified contact profile that contains the customer's unified contact source fields.

 ## Unify accounts